seyfahni/minecraft-server-scripts/README.md

 - Put `spigot-download` into `/usr/local/bin/` and ensure it is executable by everyone
 - Put `paper-download` into `/usr/local/bin/` and ensure it is executable by everyone
 - Put `tuinity-download` into `/usr/local/bin/` and ensure it is executable by everyone
+- You might want to create a symlink for `bukkit-download`: `ln -sf -T /usr/local/bin/spigot-download /usr/local/bin/bukkit-download`
 - Install `jq` on your system

 ### Usage

-- `spigot-download`: compile spigot for the latest minecraft version available
+- `spigot-download`: compile bukkit and spigot for the latest minecraft version available
-- `spigot-download <minecraft-version>`: compile spigot for the given minecraft version
+- `spigot-download <minecraft-version>`: compile bukkit and spigot for the given minecraft version
 - `paper-download`: download latest paper build of the latest minecraft version available
 - `paper-download <minecraft-version>`: download latest paper build of the given minecraft version
 - `paper-download <minecraft-version> <build>`: download the given paper build of the given minecraft version